 Ohio-based graphic designer, illustrator and artist Jordan Wong, aka Wongface, is the latest creative to be featured in our new series looking at the insanely inspiring illustration and design work being created across the RetroSupply community.

-This summer Jordan was invited to create a poster for the fifth Cleveland Tango Bowling Marathon – an annual event where tango dancers from across America gather at the historical Mahall’s bowling venue to dance, drink and bowl.
+Last summer Jordan was invited to create a poster for the fifth Cleveland Tango Bowling Marathon – an annual event where tango dancers from across America gather at the historical Mahall’s bowling venue to dance, drink and bowl.
 (Scroll down to see the full poster.)

 “The marathon is put on by Adam Hoopengardner, a tango performer, event organizer and teacher in NYC, who is originally from Cleveland,” Jordan explains.
 “I was hired to create this year’s event poster, which was also used as a T-shirt design.”